-Whether it is for drafting or reviewing an agreement, they wish to reduce it down to writing.
+Whether it is for drafting or reviewing an agreement, they wish to reduce it to writing.
 Whether enforcing and protecting their rights in a contract that already exists, our clients routinely ask us questions about contracts.
-In some cases, clients do not even realize that their questions relating to warranties.
+In some cases, clients do not even realize that their questions relate to warranties.

 They affect so many different areas of law and are fundamental fixtures in our society.
 Contracts are the building blocks and framework for virtually all fields of law.
-For example, businesses are built and managed using both simple and complex contracts.
+For example, businesses are built and managed using simple and complex contracts.
 The operating agreement of a limited liability company (LLC) or the bylaws of a corporation are contracts between the members or shareholders about how the company will run, and in the case of an LLC, what the individual members’ roles and contributions are will be.

 Other standard business contracts include employee agreements, vendor agreements, service agreements, client or patient contracts, commercial leases, warranties, and other business arrangements.
 Intellectual property licenses, assignments, sub-licenses, and partnerships, as well as collaboration agreements for patents, trademarks, copyrights, or trade secrets, are all contracts between two or more parties.
 Attorneys who work in a particular field of law may understand that specific practice area (i.e., intellectual property).
 Still, that particular knowledge must work in conjunction with and have its foundation in generally an advanced understanding of contract law.